GuanceCloud/guance-docs/docs/en/management/role-management.md

 See the doc [Permission List](role-list.md) for more information.

 > - At present, only Owner and Administrator have "Token View" permission.
 If commercial workspace members need to refer to Administrator, they need to go to Guance expense center for review.
-> - Experience workspace members can directly raise the right to Administrator without going to Guance expense center for review.
+> - Members from Experience Plan workspace can directly raise the right to Administrator without going to Guance expense center for review.

 #### <u>Example of Promoting to Administrator</u>